jaumealoy/learning-rust/1-basic-data-structures/README.md

 We will create a stack struct which will be just a pointer to the first stack node.
 As rust does not have a null pointer we must use the Option type to indicate that it might be a None value.
 If the option has a None value will mean that the stack is empty, otherwise it will Some(x) value where x will be the value.

-### Static memory
-Now let's say that our use case won't need an *unlimited* amount of elements and we know there won't be more elements than a maximum amount.

-We can create another implementation of the stack, which will be more efficient as it does not allocate or free memory every time we make a push or a pop.

 ## Binary tree
 Once we have created a dynamic stack, creating new data structures is almost straight forward as we already know the basics.